 In summary, it’s great if you can train your class to be as self-managing as possible.
 Keep your group levels broad, do whole class shared reading, and make small group teaching a mix of shared/guided reading where you support the lower readers.
 Those students with behaviour problems normally enjoy practical activities so finding some of that type of ‘reading and doing’ activities can keep the whole class settled.
 For example, most students enjoy making videos for SeeSaw or Google Classroom for their parents.

 I hope this is helpful, especially with a class of children where you have a wide range of ages and reading levels.

-Click here to learn more about our Top Teaching Tasks Reading Membership.
+Click here to learn more about Top Teaching Tasks Members.
 Save your time and money today!

 Did you say freebie?